nacopapa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script 101-symbolic_link_permissions changes owner and the group owner to _hello to vincent and staff respectivly

 The script 102-if_only changes the ower of the file hello to betty only if it is owned by the user guillaume

+The 103-Star_Wars script plays the StarWars IV episode in the terminal.